 On an electronic-ignition furnace, turn down the thermostat or turn the power switch off and then on again to reset the ignition control module.
 Listen for the sound of the spark or watch for the hot surface ignitor to glow (see your owner’s manual).

-Next check and clean the furnace’s flame sensor.
-The video below shows you how.
+This video below shows you how—note that this guy fixes it in about 5 minutes.
+We would probably use a little bit of emory paper, but he cleans the sensor with a 5-dollar bill.
 Another video further down the page under the discussion of “If your furnace keeps shutting off after about 5 minutes” shows the same project with a different brand of furnace.

 If the furnace won’t light or ignites but fails again, call a furnace repair technician.

 If your furnace runs and provides some heat but not enough

 1 Be sure nothing is blocking the flow of warm air, including drapes, furniture, and the like.